-Council is giving public notice of the intent to declare a Special Rate Dinner Plain Services of 43% for the period 1 July 2017 to 30 June 2018 in accordance with Section 163 of the Local Government Act 1989.
-It is proposed to declare the Special Rate Dinner Plain Services at a Special Council Meeting on 27 June 2017.
+Council is giving public notice of the intent to declare a special rate for the purpose of the Dinner Plain Village Services of 43% for the period 1 July 2017 to 30 June 2018 in accordance with Section 163 of the Local Government Act 1989.
+It is proposed to declare the special rate for the purpose Dinner Plain Village Services at a Special Council Meeting on 27 June 2017.